ongyx/putao/README.md

 Originally, it was a joke inspired by [Composite]'s [Bad Apple] script but is now an experimental attempt at creating a voice synthesizer in Python.

-(Just kidding.
-Since putao now uses [pyworld] to pitch notes, it is now a JoJoke.)

 ## Why name it putao?

 Because python + utau = putao.
-Conincidentally, it means 'grape' in Chinese.
+Conincidentally, it means 'grape' (葡萄) in Chinese.

 ## How it works